Honey Badger: Profile and Information

 Honey badgers are solitary animals and have been sighted to hunt in pairs during the mating season in Africa.
 It uses old burrows of warthog, aardvark, and termite mounds.

-It has specialised claws for digging into hard ground.
-The burrows are usually only 3.3 to 9.8 ft (1 to 3 m) long, with usually only one entry.
+It has specialized claws for digging into hard ground.
+The burrows are usually only 3.3 to 9.8 ft (1 to 3 m) long, with only one entry.

 Porcupine quills, bee stings, and animal bites rarely penetrate its skin.